maxineguo/maxineguo/README.md

 # ✨ Welcome to my GitHub profile!
-This README is dynamically updated with fascinating insights from the cosmos. ✨
+Here are some fascinating insights from the cosmos. ✨

 ### Astronomy Picture of the Day (APOD)